 This includes the area of kitchen, dining rooms, bath rooms and toilet

-The dining room should be near to the kitchen.
+The dining room should be close to the kitchen.
 This will make it much easier to carry food.

 Kitchen room should be avoided near living room, bed room, and study room to avoided smoke and smells.

 This is an area for passage, lobby, corridor, etc., It should be minimum but well ventilated and lighted.

 e) Other Area